Baba Yaga is well known in Slavic mythology as the crone witch (often referred to as a hag.)

 Working with Baba Yaga can be a personal experience and her grandmotherly wisdom and advice can always be counted on.

 Looking for wisdom from Baba Yaga?

-The Baba Yaga Tarot Reading connects to the wisdom and energy of Baba Yaga to deliver guidance, advice and messages needed the right time.
+The Baba Yaga Tarot Reading connects to the wisdom and energy of Baba Yaga to deliver guidance, advice and messages needed at this time.

 Images designed in Canva.